bianshuyang/LabLink/doc/technical/api/register.md

 # API Connection for User Registration

-The provided code is a Node.js server-side script for handling the contact form submissions and storing them in a MongoDB database.
-Here is a break down of the code step by step.
+The provided code is a Node.js server-side script for handling user registration requests and storing new user data in a MongoDB database.

 ## Dependencies